 Yet despite the huge benefits on offer and the ease of accessibility and usage of the key platforms, many sales operations underuse their individual and company social media accounts to sell more intelligently or neglect to do so altogether.
 With the most popular social channels, such as Linkedin and Twitter, boasting as many as 700 and 187 million active users, respectively, these businesses are missing a trick.

 According to research from LinkedIn, social selling leaders create as many as 45% more opportunities than their peers and are 51% more likely to reach their sales target quotas.
 Additionally, 39% of B2B professionals say social selling reduces their lead search time, while a third also believe it increases their total number of leads.

 There is, of course, so much more to social selling than simply liking other people’s content and following existing customers, but thankfully, getting the basics right needn’t be onerous.

 Download our white paper on social selling and learn some practical tips to get you started.

-While more traditional sales techniques are geared towards shorter-term bottom-line sales results, social selling is a ‘softer’ more long-term strategy which focuses on building relationships, increasing brand awareness and gently nurturing prospects.
+While more traditional sales techniques are geared towards shorter-term bottom-line sales results, social selling is a ‘softer,’ more long-term strategy that focuses on building relationships, increasing brand awareness, and gently nurturing prospects.